 How to Fix Broken Links

 A 301 redirect means that the page in question has been permanently moved.
-If we use WordPress, we can easily set 301 redirects with a plugin such as Redirection or 301 Redirects.
+If we’re using WordPress, we can easily set 301 redirects with a plugin such as Redirection or 301 Redirects.

-It’s best to be transparent, letting the user know that the content is unavailable (or doesn’t exist), and giving them options to continue navigating your website.
-For instance, you might suggest that they check your latest posts on your blog, take a look at your most recent products, or simply return to the homepage.
+It’s best to be transparent, letting the user know that the content is unavailable (or doesn’t exist) and giving them options to continue navigating your website.
+For instance, suggest that they check your latest posts on your blog, take a look at your most recent products, or simply return to the homepage.

 One of the most common causes of broken links is absolutely preventable.
 Update old content instead of deleting it.
-If you don’t have the time to update it, consider adding a disclaimer that lets the user know that the content is outdated and offer them a more relevant and recent alternative.
+If you don’t have the time to update it, consider adding a disclaimer that the content needs to be updated and offer visitors a more relevant and recent alternative.